sameergopali/Receipt-Processor/README.md

 2. Use Swagger: The swagger endpoint is available at http://localhost:8080/swagger/index.html.
 You can test and execute the post and get request in the UI

 ### Project Details
-This project is designed to handle receipt processing in-memory and is only storing the receipt id and points.
-The Points are calculated based on predefined rules such as retailer name length, total amount characteristics, item descriptions, purchase date and time.
+This project is built using the Go programming language and employs the Gorilla Mux package to route API calls.
+The service is designed to process receipts and calculate points based on predefined rules.
+It handles receipt processing entirely in-memory without relying on any external database, storing only the receipt ID and calculated points.
+It only stores the calculated points and genereted id in memory.

 ### Next Steps
 Some further enhancements that can be done are:
 - Adding input validation and error handling for API requests.
+- Replace the in-memory storage with a persistent database solution to store receipt and points information.
+- Modify the API to generate a unique ID for each receipt only once, even if the same receipt is submitted multiple times.
 - Implementing different logging level and metrics to monitor service performance.
-- Adding and extending unit tests to cover additional edge cases as not all unit tests have been added due to time constraints.
+- Adding units test for all business logic and extending unit tests to cover additional edge cases as not all unit tests have been added due to time constraints.